Heterogeneous Treatment Effects via Linear Dynamic Panel Data Models: A Dynamic Framework for Potential Outcomes

 \section{A Dynamic Framework for Potential Outcomes}

 The researcher observes treatment $D_{it}$ with realized outcomes $Y_{it}$ for individual units $i$ in time periods $t=0,1,\dots,T$.
 There is a pre-treatment period $t=0$ with an initial realized outcome $Y_{i0}$ and $\Pr\{D_{i0} = 0\}=1$.
-We take $Y_{i0}$ as given and unmodeled, thus avoiding the initial conditions problem \citep{heckman1981}.
-Throughout what follows, we consider models in which potential outcomes in period $t$ are functions only of an individual's own treatment history through period $t$.
+We do not model how $Y_{i0}$ is determined prior to the sampling period, but allow it to be correlated with potential outcomes and treatment choices in our analysis.
+Potential outcomes in period $t\geq1$ are functions only of an individual's own treatment history through period $t$.